-1) Status of significant concurrent positions as executive officer held outside the Company and relation of said other organizations with the Company
+1) Status of significant concurrent positions as executive officer held outside the Company and relation of said other organizations with the Company salesforce.com Co., Ltd., where Outside Director Eiji Uda served as Director, has a business relationship with the Company.

-Outside Director Takeshi Natsuno concurrently holds the positions of Director of PIA Corporation and Director of DWANGO Co., Ltd. The Company has business relationship with DWANGO Co., Ltd.
+Outside Director Takeshi Natsuno concurrently holds the positions of Director of Pia Corporation, Director of Dwango Co., Ltd. and Director, Member of the Board of KADOKAWA DWANGO CORPORATION.
+There is no special relationship between these companies and the Company.

-Outside Director Nozomu Yoshida concurrently holds the positions of Representative Director of nozomu.net and Odayaka Living Co., Ltd., and Director of Concent, Inc. and takibi, Inc. The Company has business relationship with takibi, Inc.
+Outside Director Nozomu Yoshida concurrently holds the positions of Representative Director of nozomu.net and Representative Director of Odayaka Living Co., Ltd. There is no special relationship between these companies and the Company.